jmboehm/StataCall.jl/README.md

 * `dfIn` is an (optional) `DataFrame` that you want Stata to open before starting to execute the `commands`.
 * `retrieveData` is a `Bool` that says whether you want to retrieve the data after your last command.
 If `true`, it will be returned as a `DataFrame`.
 * `doNotEscapeCharacters` is a `Bool` that determines whether the strings in `commands` should be escaped.
+* `quiet` is a `Bool` that determines whether the Stata output should be suppressed if everything went well.
+If the script did not finish, output will be displayed.

+The function can also be called without the `dfIn` argument, in which case it starts with an empty dataset.

 ## TODO